 Restaurants know that delivering orders quickly is a good way to expand business.
 Even though some restaurants and shops don’t set strict time limits for deliveries, these men know that they have to be quick.
 This pressure – and the fear of getting scolded by their employers – can make them literally zigzag through traffic, risking their lives and those of others.

 Unfortunately, deliverymen have few defenders or advocates for their well-being.
-According to the data revealed by Dubai Police, motorbike accidents resulted in 26 fatalities in 2015 and 2016.
-Motorcyclists were involved in 824 traffic offences in 2016, and 786 bikes were seized.
-The vast majority of these accidents are attributed to professional delivery riders.
+According to the data revealed by Dubai Police, the vast majority of motorbike accidents are attributed to professional delivery riders.
 The majority of motorcycle collisions with other vehicles were reported to be caused by lack of attention or awareness on the part of the driver of the other vehicle.
 Still, motorcycle riders have almost no protection around them and hence, they MUST display defensive driving!
 There is no way for inconsiderate behavior of motorcycle delivery riders, which can be observed especially with regards to driving on pedestrian walkways, taking U-turns or short-cuts at illegal positions, bypassing speed bumps, ignoring pedestrians on marked zebra crossings, undertaking using the right hand shoulder, overtaking on highways in between moving vehicles, and many more dangerous and illegal moves.

 In March 2017, RTA issued new rules for motorcycle delivery bikes which will come into effect on 6-June-2017 (grace period until 6-March-2018): 50x50x50 cm maximum dimension of the storage boxes on the motorcycles, firmly fixed with screws/bolts rather than welding it, the edges of the box must be smooth and not sharp, and the box must not protrude beyond the back-end of the bike to avoid the risk of mis-balancing the bike.
 The delivery box must be fitted with lights on all sides, it must be tightly fixed to the body of the bike leaving no space in between.
 Phosphoric reflector strip must be fixed to the delivery box.
 Identifiable information must be written on both sides of the box, legible from a distance of 20 metres.
 No pillion rider is allowed on the bike.